What to do if your sewer backs up:

 If the blockage is in the private service line to house or building, it is the responsibility of the property owner to clear the blockage.
 (The private sewer service line extends from the house or building to the City's sewer main.)
 There are various private firms listed in the Yellow Pages who are equipped to remove the blockage from your sewer service.

 In the event that you are unable to remove your blockage, it is possible that your sewer service has collapsed.
-This is true especially if your sewer was installed during the period from around 1950 through around 1970 when bituminous fiber pipe (commonly know as "Orangeburg") was installed in most residential areas.
+This is true especially if your sewer was installed during the period from around 1950 through around 1970 when bituminous fiber pipe (commonly known as "Orangeburg") was installed in most residential areas.
 At this point the property owner may require the services of a qualified contractor to repair or replace your sewer service.